divyambudhiraja/Quiz-Master/README.md

-# QuizMaster (Online Quiz Application)
+# QuizMaster

-Full‑stack quiz platform with a static frontend and three Spring Boot services:
+QuizMaster is a full‑stack online quiz platform where users can register, take quizzes by ID, and view their results, while admins host and manage quizzes.

 - `auth-quiz-service` — authentication and users
 - `question-bank-service` — quiz questions